jmprieur/v2jsapp/README.md

 Please file any questions or problems with the sample as a github issue.
 You can also post on StackOverflow with the tag ```azure-active-directory```.
 For oAuth2.0 library issues, please see note above.

-This sample was tested with hello.js v1.13.5, Google Chrome version 55.0, and macOS 10.11.
+This sample was with Google Chrome version 57.0 and Edge on Windows 10.

 ## Acknowledgements